 Status: Rare casual spring migrant west.
-Rare regular fall migrant west, rare casual central and east.
+Uncommon regular fall migrant west, rare casual central and east.

 Documentation: Specimen: display mount at Wildcat Hills Nature Center, Scotts Bluff Co, 23 Jun 1994 Sioux Co (Gubanyi 1996; Silcock and Rosche 1994).